ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-7-3.md

 });
 ```

-We already have a loop that is going through the tweets that are going to be rendered, so let’s use that to check if each tweet is editable.
+We already have a loop that is going through the tweets that are going to be rendered, so let's use that to check if each tweet is editable.

 ```javascript
 for(var i = 0; i < results.length; i++) {